-Please follow the steps in the document Instructions for Registering a Child.
+Please follow the steps in the document Instructions for Registering the Birth of a Child.
 You may also download the blank forms provided below.
 Once you have completed the forms and gathered the appropriate documents, please email KuwaitACS@state.gov with a scan of your completed DS-2029, the DS-11 passport application, and a contact phone number.
 We will then schedule your appointment and arrange the date and time with you and review your documents.

 Passport or CRBA applicants also have the option of being accompanied by an attorney at their appointment interview.
 For more information, please see parameters regarding attendance by any third party, including an attorney, accompanying an applicant.